l0uisgrange/zap/docs/src/lib/markdown/styling.md

 ## Inline

-If you want to customize the appearance of a **single component** instance, rather than all components of the same type, simply use the various `params` optional arguments.
+If you want to customize the appearance of a **single symbol** instance, rather than all, simply use the various `params` optional arguments.

 ![st](/docs/style-params.svg)